ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ### :gear: Step 9: Bob -> Alice: `update_fulfill_htlc(A2)`

-In the best case scenario, an HTLC is removed because it is being fulfilled meaning that it’s pre-image is being passed back.
+In the best case scenario, an HTLC is removed because it is being fulfilled meaning that its pre-image is being passed back.
 This is done with the `update_fulfilled_htlc` message which looks as follows:

 ![](/normalChanOp/update_fulfill_htlc.png#center)